openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 ## Registry tables and Scopes

-The registry backend specify a set of [tables](https://github.com/openskies-sh/aircraftregistry/blob/master/registry/models.py) for a database to hold data about the People, Operators and Equipment.
-In this section we specify the scopes for each table, generally, `all` scopes are for foreign keys of the table.
-There are `privilaged` scopes are for privilaged endpoints and interested parties.
+The registry backend specifies a set of [tables](https://github.com/openskies-sh/aircraftregistry/blob/master/registry/models.py) for a database to hold data about the People, Operators and Equipment.
+In this section we specify the scopes and privilages for each table, as expected every table as `read` and `write` scopes additionally, we specify the following:
+- `all` scopes are for foreign keys of the table
+- `privilaged` scopes are for privilaged endpoints and interested parties.
+- `unthrottled` scopes are for specific endpoints and roles (see below).

 | Table | Scopes assigned | Notes |
 | --- | --- | --- |